 I would like to understand what it was like to learn and dance The Seasons’ Canon from Crystal Pite?

 The Season’s Canon is a new creation.
-However, Crystal Pite had already imagined it all before reaching Paris, since we had a very short time to work together.
+However, Crystal Pite had already imagined it all before reaching us at Paris Opera Ballet, since we had a very short time to work together.
 She wished us to be at ease with her style, at the same time in harmony with all dancers as well as with the music.
 Her style is very much « on the floor », with lots of pliés and powerful gestures.
 Much importance is given to the handwork (both fingers and palms) too, as well as to the precision of canon work.
 Lastly, there is much attention paid to the way dancers travel across space and run.

 Can you please give us an idea of what we will be seeing on stage?
 Particularly how Pite tackles the music for this piece?